wkoszek/libxbf/README.md

 You can also run the regression test suite:

+	make fetch

+It'll fetch several `.bit` files from the official NetFPGA repository (be warned -- it's 82MB by the time of writing this document).
+And then:

 	make test

 Which will verify that your changes didn't bring backward compatibility